San Diego Divorce Attorneys

 What is Collaborative Law Divorce?

 Collaborative law divorce is a process that was initially formulated less than 20 years ago as other forms of alternative dispute resolution including mediation were emerging.
 Collaborative law divorces generally involve the parties getting together to attempt to work out the issues that are always a part of a California divorce, including property and asset division.
-For many couples, the process of negotiating a settlement will also involve clarifying issues regarding child support, child custody, visitation and spousal support.
+For many couples, the process of negotiating a settlement will also involve clarifying issues regarding child support, child custody, visitation, and spousal support.

 A collaborative law divorce in California can involve either one San Diego divorce attorney helping both spouses or San Diego divorce attorneys who represent and help each party.
 However, this is not an adversarial process – the attorneys working on the divorce work together to reach a resolution.

 In addition to the use of attorneys, which is not allowed in California divorce mediation, collaborative law divorces can also bring in independent and neutral professionals to help clarify other issues.
 These neutral professionals can include mental health professionals and financial experts to ensure that all of the issues pertaining to a divorce are resolved properly and in accordance with California family law.
+The Men’s Legal Center also specializes in uncontested divorces and attorney supervised uncontested divorces.

 Advantages of Collaborative Law Divorces in California